 This zucchini potato bake is a simple and healthy dinner side with a Ukrainian twist, combining the hearty veggies with a yogurt (instead of mayo), garlic, and dill-based dressing!
 The result is a rich and creamy veggie side that is surprisingly light and healthy!

-This roasted cauliflower mac and cheese is made healthy using brown rice pasta and an abundance of cauliflower.
+This baked mac and cheese with cauliflower is made healthy using brown rice pasta and an abundance of cauliflower.
 The result is a dish with tons of added volume, but not calories – meaning you can get away with a delicious cheesy topping, too!
 Best of all, while healthier than regular mac and cheese, your kids will still love it!
 Serve it up with a steak for a hearty, crowd-pleasing meal!

 This creamy, umami-rich, mushroom stroganoff makes for a hearty 30-minute vegetarian meal or side (and substitute for regular beef stroganoff).
 However, aside from serving up with pasta, this creamy dish also makes for a great steak topping!
 Try it, and you’ll see!